lou-iz-a/sql-api-project/README.md

-This is our approach to a project at neue fische.
+The notebook shows our approach to a SQL / Python / API project at neue fische.

-The description of the task:
+Short description of the task:

 # SQL-API project